-The Black Diamond Whippet is a niche-but-reliable product for skiers who need an ice pick during their excursions out on the mountain.
+This is my review of the Black Diamond Whippet.
+In my opinion, it is a niche-but-reliable product for skiers who need an ice pick during their excursions out on the mountain.
 The single pole provides a lot of extra protection for those working with steep terrain and acts as a sturdy pole for more casual travel.

 - Best For: Backcountry or mountaineer skiers who want extra versatility in their poles.

 - Pros: This pole is well-made and can stand up to the elements with ease.
 The ax easily punches through snow and ice and gives you extra protection without losing the feel of a normal pole.